cornellvel/Boxy/README.md

 Both PCs need to be on same subnet to find each other.

 Make sure "Run as server" on LocalNetworkManager is only checked on one of the PCs.

+If you're running as server, do not fill in the ServerIP on LocalNetworkManager

+If you're running as a client, fill in the ServerIP of the computer running as server

 ## Internet version
 Replace the project id with one of your own and enable multiplayer.